REPNOT/quickfin/README.md

 ## Quickstart

-Retrieve a data payload containing the most recent stock price data available for the stock symbol passed to the `symbol` parameter.
+Retrieve the most recent stock price data available for the stock symbol passed to the `symbol` parameter.
 Method will return live market price quotes during trading hours.

 ### Input: